 Carrie Coberly is a Ph.D. candidate in politics at the University of Virginia, where she studies party development in transitional democracies and electoral authoritarian regimes.
-She recently completed field research in Armenia (immediately prior to protests that led to Armenia’s first real transfer of power) and the Kyrgyz Republic.
 Her secondary research interests focus on the interaction of state capacity and political development and the domestic politics of Iran.
 A former American diplomat and Congressional aide, Carrie holds an M.A. in Russian and Eurasian studies from Harvard University and completed her undergraduate degree in government at Cornell University.
-She has been selected as a Carnegie International Policy Scholar for 2018-19.
+She was selected as a Carnegie International Policy Scholar for 2018-19.

 State Capacity and the Origins of Authoritarian Party Systems